This post may contain affiliate links. Please read our disclosure policy.

 How to reheat chicken divan:

-Love easy chicken dinner recipes?
+Love easy casserole dinner recipes?

 - 12 ounces broccoli fresh, cut into bite sized pieces